earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 ╵
 ~~~

-So Terraforms calls to Amazon via the AWS API failed to create a new repository, because one already existed.
+So Terraform calls to Amazon via the AWS API failed to create a new repository, because one already existed.
 This is going to be an ongoing problem because everything I'd like to get into terraform today I've already setup using the AWS UI.

 There are a couple ways to manage this.